-This section assists you in setting up a secure communication using the z/OS Communications Server: IP Application Transparent - Transport Layer Security (AT-TLS) service.
-By exploiting the Secure Sockets Layer (SSL) functions of AT-TLS, z/OS Debugger provides a secure (encrypted) communication with the remote debugger.
+This section assists you in setting up a secure communication by using the z/OS Communications Server: IP Application Transparent - Transport Layer Security (AT-TLS) service when you use the TCPIP or DIRECT suboption in the TEST runtime option.
+By exploiting the Secure Sockets Layer (SSL) functions of AT-TLS, z/OS Debugger provides a secure (encrypted) communication with the remote Eclipse debugger.

-The setup assumes that the remote debugger is the server and z/OS Debugger is the client.
+The setup assumes that the remote debugger is the TCP/IP server and z/OS Debugger is the TCP/IP client.